weilingx46/workshop-ws-5-8-aws/README.md

 }
 ```

-The "role" and "name" don't have to match the above ^^ but they should be there.
+The "role" and "name" shouldn't match the above ^^ but they should be there.

 Run this code

-`aws events put-rule --name hackerNewsDigest --schedule-expression 'cron(0/59 * * * ? *)'` Sets this as an event to trigger every hour (potential extra credit could be for someone to make this trigger once a day rather than every hour).
+`aws events put-rule --name hackerNewsDigest --schedule-expression 'cron(0/59 * * * ? *)'`
+This sets the slack message as an event to trigger every hour (potential extra credit could be for someone to make this trigger once a day rather than every hour).

 Running the above command will output the `arn` of the task.
 The output will look something like:

 ```
 {
-   “Statement”: “{\“Sid\“:\“hackernews-scheduled-messages\“,\“Effect\“:\“Allow\“,\“Principal\“:{\“Service\“:\“events.amazonaws.com\“},\“Action\“:\“lambda:InvokeFunction\“,\“Resource\“:\“arn:aws:lambda:us-east-2:916258591510:function:workshop-ws-5-8-aws\“,\“Condition\“:{\“ArnLike\“:{\“AWS:SourceArn\“:\“arn:aws:events:us-east-2:916258591510:rule/hackerNewsDigest\“}}}”
+    "RuleArn": "arn:aws:events:us-east-2:860157212032:rule/hackerNewsDigest"
 }
 ```
-We want to *copy* this: `arn:aws:lambda:us-east-2:916258591510:function:workshop-ws-5-8-aws\`

-Now, run this function with the string you just copied into INSERT-YOUR-ARN:
+Now, run this function with the RuleArn string in place of INSERT-YOUR-ARN and your project
+directory name in place of workshop-ws-5-8-aws-YOUR-NAME:

 ```
 aws lambda add-permission \
   --statement-id 'hackernews-scheduled-messages' \
   --action 'lambda:InvokeFunction' \
   --principal 'events.amazonaws.com' \
   --source-arn INSERT-YOUR-ARN \
-  --function-name functionName \
+  --function-name workshop-ws-5-8-aws-YOUR-NAME \
-  --region region
+  --region us-east-2
 ```

-`ruleArn` is the output from the `aws events...` command. `function-name` can be found by going to the aws console -> services -> lambda -> Functions.
+`ruleArn` is the output from the `aws events...` command. `function-name` can also be found by going to the AWS console -> services -> lambda -> Functions.

-todo: ^^ make more detailed instructions for finding function-name

-Run `claudia test-lambda` and you should receive an update.
+Run `claudia test-lambda`
+and you should receive an update.

+Now, let's test it!
+run `claudia test-lambda`
+You should see a slack message in your personal channel!

 You're all done!

-If you want to see a slack message come up now, run `claudia test-lambda`.

 ### Close your AWS Account
 Since we don't want you to get billed, close your account!!!